-The amounts shown in the table above include approximately \$8 million on average annually from Federal Fiscal Years 2000-2004, \$139 million in Federal Fiscal Year 2005 and \$52 million Federal Fiscal Year 2006, and \$89 million in Federal Fiscal Year 2007 of Title 23 money appropriated for reimbursement of emergency funding expenses.
+The amounts shown in the table above include approximately \$8 million on average annually from Federal Fiscal Year 2000-2004, \$139 million in Federal Fiscal Year 2005 and \$52 million Federal Fiscal Year 2006, and \$89 million in Federal Fiscal Year 2007 of Title 23 money appropriated for reimbursement of emergency funding expenses.
+There were no funds appropriated for emergency funding expenses in Federal Fiscal Year 2008.
 The increase in emergency funding for Federal Fiscal Year 2005 is due to four major flood events in East and Southeast Ohio.

-The following table sets forth the amount of Title 23 Moneys actually received by the Department during each of the State Fiscal Years 2000 through and including 2007:
+The following table sets forth the amount of Title 23 Moneys actually received by the Department during each of the State Fiscal Years 2000 through and including 2008: